zdave-parity/jam-np/simple.md

 - It has been determined that it is possible to generate a work-report that could be included on chain.
 This will involve, for example, verifying the WP's authorization.
 - All import segments have been retrieved.
-Note that this will involve mapping any WP hashes in the import list to segment roots.
+Note that this will involve mapping any WP hashes in the import list to segments-roots.

 The refine logic need not be executed before sharing a work-package; ideally, refinement should be done while waiting for the other guarantors to respond.

-Unlike CE 133, a full work-package bundle is sent, along with any necessary work-package hash to segment root mappings.
+Unlike CE 133, a full work-package bundle is sent, along with any necessary work-package hash to segments-root mappings.
 The bundle includes imported data segments and their justifications as well as the work-package and extrinsic data.
 The bundle should precisely match the one that is ultimately erasure coded and made available in the case where the work-report gets included on chain.